nahmedraja/GASAL2/README.md

 `N_SCORE` is optional and if it is not specified then GASAL2 considers "N" as an ordinary base having the same match/mismatch scores as for A, C, G or T. As a result of these commands, *include* and *lib* directories will be created containing `gasal.h` and `libgasal.a`, respectively.
 Include `gasal.h` in your code.
 Link `libgasal.a` with your code.
 Also link the CUDA runtime library by adding `-lcudart` flag.
 The path to the CUDA runtime library must also be specfied while linking as *-L <path to CUDA lib64 directory>*.
 In default CUDA installation on Linux machines the path is */usr/local/cuda/lib64*.

 ## Using GASAL2
-To use GASAL alignment functions, first the match/mismatach scores and gap open/extension penalties need to be passed on to the GPU.
+To use GASAL2  alignment functions, first the match/mismatach scores and gap open/extension penalties need to be passed on to the GPU.
 Assign the values match/mismatach scores and gap open/extension penalties to the members of `gasal_subst_scores` struct

 ```
 typedef struct{